soms7n/ML/property_valuation/readme.md

 - `metrics.json` – Validation RMSE and R² scores
 - `24114066_final.csv` – Final predicted prices for the test set

----

 ## Notes

 - All reported RMSE and R² values correspond to **validation set performance**, not training data.
 - Absolute paths (`BASE_DIR`) must be updated before running the code.
 - Satellite image downloads may be subject to API usage limits.
-- This project is intended for academic and reproducibility purposes.